ibm-cloud-docs/cis/cis-cli-plugin.md

         - `proxied` : Control whether traffic should flow through the security and performance functions on CIS.
         - `enabled` : Whether to enable (the default) this load balancer.
         - `session_affinity` : Ensures that a user's requests are consistently directed to the same backend server during a session.
 Valid values are `cookie` and `none`.
-        - `session_affinity_ttl` : Time, in seconds, until this load balancers session affinity cookie expires after being created.
+        - `session_affinity_ttl` : Time, in seconds, until this load balancers session affinity cookie expires after it is created.
 Valid value is between `[1800, 604800]`.
 The default value is `82800`.
         - `steering_policy` : Valid values for `steering_policy` are `off`, `geo`, `random`, `dynamic_latency`.
              - `off` : Use `default_pools`.
              - `geo` : Use `region_pools/pop_pools`.